jaredonline/google-authenticator/README.md

 When setting up an account with `GoogleAuthenticatorRails` you need to provide a label for that account (to distinguish it from other accounts).

 `GoogleAuthenticatorRails` allows you to customize how the record will create that label.
 There are three options:
-  - The default just uses the column "email" on the model
+  - The default just uses the column `email` on the model
-  - You can specify a custom column with the :column_name option
+  - You can specify a custom column with the `:column_name` option
   - You can specify a custom method via a symbol or a proc

 Example: